grafana/loki/docs/sources/shared/configuration.md

       # CLI flag: -common.storage.congestion-control.hedge.strategy
       [strategy: <string> | default = ""]

-  object_store:
-    # The gcs_storage_backend block configures the connection to Google Cloud
+  # The object_store block configures the connection to object storage backends
-    # Storage object storage backend.
+  # using thanos-io/objstore clients.
+This will become the default way of
+  # configuring object store clients in future releases.
+Currently this is
+  # opt-in and takes effect only when `-use-thanos-objstore` is set to true.
   # The CLI flags prefix for this block configuration is: common.storage
-    [gcs: <gcs_storage_backend>]

-    # Prefix for all objects stored in the backend storage.
-For simplicity, it
-    # may only contain digits and English alphabet letters.
-    # CLI flag: -common.storage.object-store.storage-prefix
-    [storage_prefix: <string> | default = ""]
+  [object_store: <object_store>]

 [persist_tokens: <boolean>]